EIMadrigal/CS50/README.md

-My own works of Havard CS50's projects.
+My own works of Havard CS50's projects, only some hard ones.